Sorted the paperwork? Practise the interview at Opaige

 No control over pricing

-Compliance liability stays with you
+Compliance liability follows you

 Errors you make follow you professionally — and can end your career even as an employee.

-Training their replacement
+You train their replacement

 Every skill and relationship you build belongs to the agency once you leave.